 ü use both sides (written and photocopied)

 ü Y5 responsible for recycling and to monitor our progress in reducing waste.

-Class eco warriors to ensure that lights laptops and projector lamps off when not needed – to present in assembly/posters/spot checks at lunch or break times, each KS1 class to have a compost bin-to be emptied into the school compost by Yr5 eco warrior ‘food waste’ bins on the playground with same emptying system (into the compost)-incentive for using the ‘food bin’ in the playground.
+Class eco reps to ensure that lights laptops and projector lamps off when not needed – to present in assembly/posters/spot checks at lunch or break times, each KS1 class to have a compost bin-to be emptied into the school compost by Yr5 eco warrior ‘food waste’ bins on the playground with same emptying system (into the compost)-incentive for using the ‘food bin’ in the playground.